 - The resident/licensee will need to obtain a Guest Pass for each guest, each visit; you can do this simply by stopping by the office in Mercer Residence or D'Agostino Hall

 - You will need written permission from your apartmentmate(s) if you are having more than one guest at a time or if your guest is staying more than three consecutive nights; both require authorization from the administration

 D'Agostino Hall and Mercer Residence are part of NYU Telephone Services.
 Telephone numbers are provided to residents prior to arrival.
 The service includes unlimited local calls, call waiting, and voice mail.
 Residents must purchase long-distance calling cards.
 Phone numbers are individually assigned, not shared.
 In doubles and triples, each bedroom has a predesignated number assigned to the resident of that bedroom; studio and one-bedroom apartments each have a predesignated number assigned to the apartment.
 Your phone number will be included in your May assignment letter.
-Further information about NYU Telephone Services is located on the NYU ITS Student Telephone Services and Voicemail Web site.
+Further information about NYU Telephone Services is located on the NYU ITS Telephone Services & Voicemail website.

 Upon arrival residents may arrange with the University's long distance carrier, Campuslink, for long distance service and billing or may simply use their own long distance calling cards.
 Residents of the low-rise buildings must contact Verizon to arrange for telephone service.
 All residents will need to bring their own telephone instruments; those who want them will need to bring their own answering machines.
 Wall phones are not permitted and cordless phones are not recommended.

 The room rates include utilities.